AdvancedWeeb/KindaManga/README.md

 # KindaManga
-This is a desktop app that allows you to scrap mangas using JikanDotNet library
+This is a desktop app that allows you to collect mangas using JikanDotNet library

 Using guide: